Published on July 3, 2018

 Valley Loop Trail

-In fall, a casual stroll along the Valley Loop Trail reveals many Yosemite icons, and golden fall colors, like the sun shining through the elm tree in Cook's Meadow
+In fall, a casual stroll along the Valley Loop Trail reveals many Yosemite icons, and golden fall colors, like the sun shining through the elm trees in Cook’s Meadow

 Distance: Your choosing, up to 13 mi (20.9 km) for full loop